-3. Identifies or logs such characteristics to infer emotion, associations, activities, or the location of manufacturer capabilities, a personal digital assistant, a wireless-capable tablet or similar wireless twoway communications and/or portable internet-accessing devices, whether procured or subsidized by a City entity or personally owned, that is used in the regular course of conducting City business.
+3. Identifies or logs such characteristics to infer emotion, associations, activities, or the location of an individual; and does not include identification based on fingerprints or palm prints that have been manually obtained during the course of a criminal investigation or detention.

+"Personal communication device" means a cellular telephone that has not been modified beyond stock manufacturer capabilities, a personal digital assistant, a wireless-capable tablet or similar wireless twoway communications and/or portable internet-accessing devices, whether procured or subsidized by a City entity or personally owned, that is used in the regular course of conducting City business.